-GENERAL ļ 1 The following questions relate to the internal accounting of ontrols of the , Yes No N/A overall organization.
-1 Are the duties for key employees of the organization on defined?
-2. Is there an organization chart that sets forth the ac tual lines of responsibility? + 3.
-Are written procedures maintained covering the re- cording of transactions? a.
-Covering an accounting manual? + b.
+GENE 1 1 lowing questions relate to the internal accounting controls of the Yes No N/A overall organization. - 1.
+Are the duties for key employees of the organization defined?
+2. Is there an organization chart that sets forth the actual lines of responsibility?
+3. Are written procedures maintained covering the recording of transactions? a.
+Covering an accounting manual? b.
 Covering a chart of accounts?
-1 4.
-Do the procedures, chart of accounts, etc., provide receipts and expenditures of program funds separa ately for each grant?
-5. Does the accounting system provide for accumulat recording expenditures by grant and cost category snown in the approved budget? + 6.
-Does the organization maintain a policy manual co vering the following: + a. approval authority for financial transactions? + b. guidelines for controlling expenditures, such as purchasing requirements and travel authorizations? of accounting - 7.
-Are there procedures governing the maintenance of records? or accounting a.
-Are subsidiary records for accounts payable, a occupto + receivable, etc., balanced with control accounts basis? s on a monthly b.
-Are journal entries approved, explained and su nnorted? c.
-Do accrual accounts provide adequate control over income and expense? over income d.
-Are accounting records and valuables secured in limited access areas? iii iiiiiiica 8.
-Are duties separated so that no one individual has complete + authority over an entire financial transaction?
-Complete 9.
-Does the organization use an operating budget to control funds by 1 activity? oontrol farido by 10.
-Are there controls to prevent expenditure of funds in excess of approved, budgeted amounts?
-For example, are p requisitions reviewed against remaining amount in category?
-9-1 11.
-Has any aspect of the organization's activities been n audited within the past 2 years by another governmental agency public accountant? • 12.
-Has the organization obtained fidelity bond coverage ge for responsible officials?
-13. Has the organization obtained fidelity bond coverage ge in the amounts required by statutes or organization police 14.
-Are grant financial reports prepared for required ac periods within the time imposed by the grantors?
-15. Does the organization have an indirect cost allocat ion plan or a negotiated indirect cost rate? •
+4. Do the procedures, chart of accounts, etc., provide for identifying receipts and expenditures of program funds separately for each grant?
+5. Does the accounting system provide for accumulating and recording expenditures by grant and cost category shown in the approved budget?
+6. Does the organization maintain a policy manual covering the following: a. approval authority for financial transactions? b. guidelines for controlling expenditures, such as purchasing requirements and travel authorizations?
+7. Are there procedures governing the maintenance of accounting records? a.
+Are subsidiary records for accounts payable, accounts receivable, etc., balanced with control accounts on a monthly basis? b.
+Are journal entries approved, explained and supported? c.
+Do accrual accounts provide adequate control over income and expense? d.
+Are accounting records and valuables secured in limited access areas?
+8. Are duties separated so that no one individual has complete authority over an entire financial transaction?
+9. Does the organization use an operating budget to control funds by activity?
+10. Are there controls to prevent expenditure of funds in excess of approved, budgeted amounts?
+For example, are purchase requisitions reviewed against remaining amount in budget category?
+Has any aspect of the organization's activities been audited within the past 2 years by another governmental agency or independent public accountant?
+Has the organization obtained fidelity bond coverage for responsible officials?
+13. Has the organization obtained fidelity bond coverage in the amounts required by statutes or organization policy?
+14. Are grant financial reports prepared for required accounting periods within the time imposed by the grantors?
+15. Does the organization have an indirect cost allocation plan or a negotiated indirect cost rate?